mhall12/SOLSTISE_Simulation/README.md

 The code is written in Python 3, so it (obviously) is a prerequisite to run the code.
 Most of the packages necessary to run the code are included in Anaconda, so it is recommended to just install Anaconda on your machine from https://docs.anaconda.com/anaconda/install/ or using the method of your choice.

+**Note** You need AT LEAST pandas version 1.0.3 and numpy version 1.15.1 to run the code, otherwise it will probably crash.
+You can check the versions via:
+>>python3
+>>import pandas as pd
+>>import numpy as np
+>>pd.__version__
+>>np.__version__

+If your version numbers are below the ones I used to write the code, you can update anaconda by typing:
+>>conda update

 If you don't want to install Anaconda for whatever reason (not to worry, these snakes don't jump), *probably* the only packages you'd need to install are: matplotlib, sympy, and numpy, and pandas.
+Everything else should come in the python standard library.
 You may also need X11 installed and running for the matplotlib plots.

 Required Files: